 |EL AL||Singapore Airlines|

 Chase has perhaps the most exciting offerings of the bunch.
-That’s because it has two cards with 50,000-point sign-up bonuses: the Chase Sapphire Preferred® Card and Chase Sapphire Reserve℠.
-The Chase Sapphire Preferred® Card has a $0 intro annual fee for the first year, after that $95.
-And offers double points for all travel purchases and at restaurants.
+That’s because it has two cards with 50,000-point sign-up bonuses: the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®.
+The Chase Sapphire Preferred® Card has a $95 And offers double points for all travel purchases and at restaurants.

 For that extra $50 you’ll get triple points on travel and dining, Priority Pass lounge access, Global Entry credit and more.
 If you use the lounge pass just once during the year, it will cover the extra cost.

-American Express offers a lot different Membership Rewards cards, but the Premier Rewards Gold Card from American Express is probably the best single option for earning points.
+American Express offers a lot different Membership Rewards cards, but the American Express Gold Card is probably the best single option for earning points.
 It has a slightly higher annual fee of $195 (waived the first year), but you also get an annual $100 airline fee credit.
 That covers half of the cost of the card.

 It’s Fantastic Up Front